 How Syndications Work

 If you're into the details of a syndication, this page is for you.
-Below you'll find the nitty gritty details of how the process works and your role.
+Below are the nitty-gritty details of how the process works and your role.

 We Acquire Properties